-Yeah.
-For those who don’t get that, 10 million Dong is not a lot.
-When you convert to Dollars.
+Anf: Yeah.
+For those who don’t get that 10 million.
+Dong is not a lot.
+When you convert to Vietnamese Dong.
 Okay.
-So something that happens when you have for a lot of freelancers or solo entrepreneur; what happens is.. and I did this when I started is normally you’d have a personal bank account, and then you would run all your transactions and expenses for the business through that personal account.
+So something that happens when you have for a lot of freelancers or solo entrepreneurs, what happens is, and I did this when I started is normally you’d have a personal bank account, and then you would run all your transactions and expenses for the business through that personal account.
 Okay, I’ve learned to actually create a business account.
 So I’ve got a bank West account, and which is a separate business account.
 But still, there are some times where, for example, the business is not making enough cash flow.
 So then I will go and use my personal credit card or personal card debit card for that transactions.

-So basically, I found out that he wasn’t really that great with the allocating and saving money.
+Cindy Pham: So basically, I found out that he wasn’t really that great with the allocating and saving money.
 So I created a spreadsheet.
-The spreadsheet is based on the jars money management system, which I’ve learned from Harv Eker.
-So basically, there’s just six categories that you want to put your money in, and you put a percentage to the six categories.
-The six categories we did was necessities, long term, short term, play, education, give and financial freedom.
+So the spreadsheet is based on the jars money management system, which I’ve learned from Harv Eker.
+So basically, there’s just six categories that you want to put your money in, and put a percentage to the six categories.
+So the six categories we did was necessities, long term, short term, play, education, give and financial freedom.

-i just want to add, to sort of put some context around those.
+Anf: i just want to add to do sort of put some context around those.
 So necessities are rent, food, groceries, that kind of stuff bills.
-For long term, we’re talking about savings that we spend later, like our holidays, might be unexpected medical expenses, family, things that are going on, you know, with our families For play, that’s really for us to have fun, you know, and, and go to the movies like we did on a weekend, entertainment. great.
-I love that For the education bucket.
-So you can think of these as you know, T Harv Eker calls them jars and these can physical jars like if you think back to before the time of bank accounts our moms or maybe our grandparents had actual physical jars that they put on a table and they would just put coins or bills into each of these jars and that’s how they would divide their finances and so discretion doing this electronically bank account right I’ll savings account so the education bucket or jar is really for us to learn and grow as individuals so that’s for anything like coaching mentoring books or any training courses that you’re going to do.
-What does financial and give what what are those jars
+For long term, we’re talking about savings that we spend later, like our holidays, might be an unexpected medical expenses, family, things that are going on, you know, with our families.
+For play, that’s really for us to have fun, you know, and go to the movies like we did on a weekend, entertainment.
+For the education bucket.
+You can think of these as you know, T Harv Eker calls them jars and these can physical jars like if you think back to before the time of bank accounts our moms or maybe our grandparents had actual physical jars that they put on a table and they would just put coins or bills into each of these jars and that’s how they would divide their finance.

-surfer financial is basically what we did for ours is financial freedom.
-So basically anything that will create income for financial freedom, the money this jar we didn’t touch, which is live in the gift jar, basically donations to charity, or any gift to really that you want to give to anyone.
-Yep.
-So
+Cindy Pham: So basically anything that will create income for financial freedom, this jar we didn’t touch.
+Gift jar, basically donations to charity, or any gift to really that you want to give to anyone.

-for us, that’s like giving back so one of our core values is sustainable living something we’re really passionate about is building self sustaining communities.
+Anf: Yep. for sure, giving back so one of our core values and sustainable living is also something we’re really passionate about.
+Building self sustaining communities.
 So projects that are doing that kind of work.
-So one of the places that we went to earlier this year was the Green School in Bali, My dream and so we actually, you know, paid to do their day tour or two tours there on site, which is really amazing for both of us.
-And you know, at a later stage, we want to, you know, be able to use that giving jar and actually donate to to cause an projects like that
+So one of the places that we went to earlier this year was the Green School in Bali, My dream.
+We actually, paid to do their day tour or two tours there on site, which is really amazing for both of us.
+At a later stage, we want to, you know, be able to use that giving jar and actually donate to to cause an projects like that.

 Narrator: You are listening to the founders Connect podcast, helping lifestyle entrepreneurs to grow their business online and create a happier marriage now back to the show